 It's so easy in fact that it's often used for teaching kids how to knit.

-The backward loop cast on is very handy.
-It's great when you need to add a few stitches to your knitting.
+The single cast on is very handy and it's really great when you need to add a few stitches to your knitting.
 A knitting pattern may ask you to cast on a couple of stitches around the neck area of your pattern or at the underarm section and this is the go-to cast on to use as it's fast and easy.
 This is when I use it the most.

-For me personally though, it isn't my favorite cast on but I do know lots of knitters that love its simplicity.
+Personally though, it isn't my favorite cast on but I do know lots of knitters that love its simplicity.
 I find that the first row can be a little difficult to knit as the stitches tend to tighten up on the knitting needle.
 And if your tension is very loose you may end up with a row of loopy stitches.
 You just have to go slowly.
-Once you get through the first row everything is fine.
+Once you get through the first row everything will be fine.

 Try it and see what you think.